iambrainstorming/iambrainstorming.github.io/src/chapters/blockchain/escaping-campbells-law.md

 ---

+## 🪙 Decentralization’s Irony

+**Decentralization was meant to escape Campbell’s Law** — to take power from corruptible centralized authorities and distribute it across many.
+But in practice, it often **fell right back into the same trap**.
+Token economies, reputation systems, and DAOs replaced bureaucratic corruption with *metric corruption*.
+Instead of political elites, we got *algorithmic elites*; instead of centralized manipulation, we got *distributed gaming*.

+Decentralization didn’t automatically neutralize Campbell’s Law — it only changed the battlefield.
+And the new game, played by bots, whales, and incentive-maximizers, became just as distorted as the systems it sought to replace.

+---

 ## 📊 A Statistical Approach: Reputation by Distribution

 What if instead of binary decisions (yes/no, win/lose), we build **reputation systems based on the full statistical distribution** — using *mean*, *median*, *standard deviation*, and *Bayesian inference*?